hvdkooij/HomeLab/README.md

 Some server can't handle multiple clients through NAT.
 So the timelord variable allows you to specify which of the servers has the benefit of more NTP stratum 1 peers.

+I added a playbook do-dist-upgrade.yml to do a distribution upgrade.
+Feel free to use it or adapt it as needed.

 ## Disclaimer

 This is an experimental repository created and maintained by Hugo van der Kooij <hugo@vanderkooij.org>